 Here are a few of my other coffee shop-inspired recipes!

-Caramel iced coffee – This one’s an all-time reader favorite.
-It’s made very similarly to what you see here, but uses homemade caramel sauce in place of the mint syrup.
+Caramel iced coffee - This one's an all-time reader favorite.
+It's made very similarly to what you see here, but uses homemade caramel sauce in place of the mint syrup.
+I also have an iced latte variation, made with espresso!

 New Orleans Cold Brew - My take on a classic, made extra creamy.
 This recipe is sweetened with a homemade chicory syrup - a perfect compliment to the flavor of coffee.